Hip Labral Tears

 Non-operative treatment includes non-steroidal anti-inflammatory medications (NSAIDs), injections, physical therapy, and rest from aggravating activities.
 Unfortunately, in many cases, non-operative treatment is not successful for this mechanical problem and surgery is necessary.
 While open surgery is an option, it involves large incisions and many risks of complications.
 We recommend arthroscopic hip surgery for patients who do not have significant amounts of arthritis.

 Arthroscopic hip surgery typically takes 45 to 90 minutes, and is performed on an outpatient basis.
-Patients are asked to use crutches for three (3) weeks with partial (50%) weight-bearing.
-Patients will start early range of motion during these three weeks, and some patients will even use a stationary bike during this time.
-After three (3) weeks, full weight bearing is initiated.
-At approximately six (6) weeks post-operative, patients may begin physical therapy (if necessary), and jogging on a treadmill.
+Patients are asked to use crutches for 1-3 weeks with partial (50%) weight-bearing (depending on the nature of the procedure, as well as patient specific factors; most patients are on crutches for just one week).
+Patients will start early range of motion during these early weeks, as well as physical therapy (which can be done close to home).
+Most patients are encouraged to use a stationary bike with no resistance one week after surgery.
+Swimming can often begin at 2-3 weeks post-operatively.
+At approximately six (6) weeks post-operative, patients are usually jogging on a treadmill.
 We usually recommend avoidance of twisting sports for at least three (3) months.
 Relief of pain is variable — some patients note almost immediate relief of pain.
 Most patients have excellent symptomatic relief by three (3) months post-operative.
 Some patients may take up to six (6) months to note improvements of symptoms, especially if they had repair of a larger tear, or other procedures such as microfracture.